-In keeping with the Conservancy's commitment to environmentally responsible practices, at special events hosted by any third parties, we strongly encourage recycling of all products that are used in the parks.
-Visitors must be able to easily separate their trash from recycling.
+In keeping with the Conservancy's commitment to environmentally responsible practices, at special events hosted by any third parties, we strongly encourage recycling of all products that are used in the park.
+Receptacles provided by event organizers must visibly distinguish between trash and recycling.